kevinvh1995/Piano3/hardware/README.md

  6. Cut the pin-headers to the reqired length
  6. Solder the pin-headers

+# Testing

+To test the PS/2 keyboard interface shield use the Quartus project that is provided with this repository:[Hardware test for PS/2 interface shield for DE10-Lite](harwareTest/README.md)

 # Conclusion
 Soldering is fun!
 I hope you enjoy your self-made PS/2 keyboard interface shield and the joy of playing your VHDL piano.